chef/knife-windows/README.md

 By default, `knife winrm` runs in a `cmd.exe` shell.
 You can use the `--winrm-shell` argument to change the shell to `powershell` or `elevated`.
 An elevated shell is similar to the `powershell` shell but the powershell command is executed from a scheduled task using a local identity.
 This may be desirable for some operations such as running `chef-client` to converge recipes that work with windows updates, install sql server, etc.

-### knife bootstrap windows winrm

-Performs a Chef Bootstrap (via the WinRM protocol) on the target node.
-The goal of the bootstrap is to get Chef installed on the target system so it can run Chef Client with a Chef Server.
-The main assumption is a baseline OS installation exists.
-It is primarily intended for Chef Client systems that talk to a Chef server.

-This subcommand operates in a manner similar to [knife bootstrap](https://docs.chef.io/knife_bootstrap.html)...just leveraging the WinRM protocol for communication.
-An initial run_list for the node can also be passed to the subcommand.
-Example usage:

-    knife bootstrap windows winrm myserver.myorganization.net -r 'role[webserver],role[production]' -x Administrator -P 'super_secret_password'

 #### Tip: Use SSL for WinRM communication

-By default, the `knife winrm` and `knife bootstrap windows winrm` subcommands use a plaintext transport, but they support an option `--winrm-transport` (or `-t`) with the argument `ssl` that allows the SSL to secure the WinRM payload.
+By default, the `knife winrm` subcommands use a plaintext transport, but they support an option `--winrm-transport` (or `-t`) with the argument `ssl` that allows the SSL to secure the WinRM payload.
 Here's an example: